Norway killer on trial: "I would have done it again"

 The prosecutor quizzed Breivik about his past, including his avoidance of military service and his career as a failed businessman who once sold fake college diplomas.

-"I don't think he was prepared that he would be so stripped of honor and glory," said forensic psychiatrist Paal Groendal, who followed Breivik's testimony in court.
+"I don't think he was prepared that he would be so stripped of honour and glory," said forensic psychiatrist Paal Groendal, who followed Breivik's testimony in court.

 Breivik appeared for the first time in court on Monday, giving a clenched-fist salute, smirking at the court and pleading not guilty in a trial that threatens to showcase his anti-Islamic views.